World heavyweight champion Anthony Joshua has once again been accused of landing an opponent on the cheap.

 “It’s just silly.
 I’m a pay-per-view fighter now in the UK, which I’ve built by myself against all the odds.

 “It’s not like I’m a journeyman.
 I’ve had nine fights since I fought him.
 I won them all in spectacular fashion.

-“I don’t think he wants to fight me, there’s easier paydays out there for him.
-He knows that I will bring problems to his mum’s house, so he don’t want it.”
+“I don’t think he wants to fight me.
+There are easier paydays out there for him.
+He knows that I will bring problems to his mum’s house, so he doesn’t want it.”

 Wilder rejected the bid initially before backtracking in the hope of landing the chance to become undisputed.

 Joshua sent over the offer, although it only included a rematch clause for himself.
 The contract didn’t give Wilder a second fight if they drew.

 This isn’t the case with Tyson Fury, who battled to a stalemate with Wilder last month.
 The pair will do battle again in the coming months.

 The latest Whyte debacle won’t help Joshua’s reputation as the Briton is now constantly accused of ducking Wilder and Fury on social media.

 One of the biggest earners in the sport, Joshua has the power to secure any foe he wants.
 But only if he’s willing to pay the going rate.